Swedish Prosecutor Ends Investigation Into Julian Assange Over Rape Claims

 Assange has repeatedly denied the allegations against him, and he had pledged to continue to fight this case — even though some legal experts have recently said it was possible a Swedish extradition request could complicate U.S. efforts to extradite Assange to answer a number of charges, including conspiring to hack government computer networks.

-Assange is currently being held in a British prison as his lawyers fight U.S. attempts to extradite him.
+Assange is being held in a British prison as his lawyers fight U.S. attempts to extradite him.

 The Swedish inquiry had previously stalled in 2017, when prosecutors concluded that the U.K. wouldn't be able to deliver Assange to authorities in Sweden for questioning — something the two countries had agreed to do in 2012.
 In the summer of 2012, Assange took refuge in the Ecuadorian Embassy in London.
 He didn't emerge until April of this year, triggering the resumption of the inquiry in Sweden.